 There is no peace without Palestinians

-War in Gaza, or rather a genocide as it looks right now, sends shocking waves all over the Middle East and Muslim world.
+The war in Gaza, or rather a genocide as it looks right now, sends shocking waves all over the Middle East and Muslim world.
 City streets, the very beating heart of political engagement for many societies around the region, are full of sorrow and anger, people want action.
-At the same time the Middle Eastern authorities are reacting to the crisis at a very slow pace, showing much more caution.
-Nevertheless, one very huge illusion was killed on 7 October.
-Middle East, the heart of civilisations, will not know a stable peace, unless this peace includes Palestinians, their hopes and perspectives for the future.
+At the same time, the Middle Eastern authorities are reacting to the crisis at a very slow pace, showing much more caution.
+Nevertheless, one colossal illusion was killed on 7 October.
+The Middle East, the heart of civilisations, will not know a stable peace, unless this peace includes Palestinians, their hopes, and perspectives for the future.
 Is the West taking that into consideration?

 President Biden has brought the US closer to authoritarians in the Middle East, in sharp contrast to his campaign pledges to emphasize human rights.
 The Biden administration initially opposed the Trump administration-brokered Abraham Accords, but eventually came around to them because of the mistaken notion that putting together arms deals with oppressive governments and passing them off as “peace” would improve the security and prosperity of the United States and in the end will strengthen the US interests in the region.